west-country/project-management-api/README.md

 2. Import `db/project_manager.sql` into the `project_manager` database
 3. Test against the [example frontend](https://github.com/iO-Academy/project-manager-fe)

+## Unit testing

+To run unit tests in this project, run `phpunit . ` from the project root directory

 ## API documentation

 This API only supports GET requests.